ssu-vtl/accelerated-intelligent-document-processing-on-aws/README.md

 OUTPUTS
 Template URL: https://s3.us-east-1.amazonaws.com/bobs-artifacts-us-east-1/transflo-idp/packaged.yaml
 CF Launch URL: https://us-east-1.console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/create/review?templateURL=https://s3.us-east-1.amazonaws.com/bobs-artifacts-us-east-1/transflo-idp/packaged.yaml&stackName=IDP
-CLI Deploy: aws cloudformation deploy --region us-east-1 --template-file /tmp/1132557/packaged.yaml --capabilities CAPABILITY_NAMED_IAM CAPABILITY_AUTO_EXPAND --stack-name IDP
+CLI Deploy: aws cloudformation deploy --region us-east-1 --template-file /tmp/1132557/packaged.yaml --capabilities CAPABILITY_NAMED_IAM CAPABILITY_AUTO_EXPAND --stack-name <your_stack_name>>
 Done
 ```

+After you have deployed the stack, check the Outputs tab to inspect names and links to the dashboards, buckets, workflows and other solution resources.

 ## Test the solution

 Open the `S3InputBucketConsoleURL` and `S3OutputBucketConsoleURL` using the links in the stack Resources tab.
 Open the `StateMachineConsoleURL` using the link in the stack Resources tab.

-Upload a filled PNG or PDF form to the `InputBucket` - there's an example in the `./samples` folder.
+Upload a filled PDF form to the `InputBucket` - there's an example in the `./samples` folder.

-Example - to copy the sample file `insurance-claim-form.png` N times, do:
+Example - to copy the sample file `insurance-bundle.pdf` N times, do:
 ```
 $ n=50
 $ for i in `seq 1 $n`; do aws s3 cp ./samples/insurance-claim-form.png s3://idp-inputbucket-kmsxxxxxxxxx/insurance-claim-form-$i.png; done